 First Thing’s First: Where Themes are Stored Within a WordPress Installation

-For those truly novice WordPress theme developers, it's time to learn where the software actually keeps all of its theme files and folders.
-Every WordPress installation is bundled with a wp-content directory; this directory is generally used to contain everything a user might upload to the installation on their own, including plugins, image or other media uploads, and the WordPress theme files themselves.
+directory; this directory is generally used to contain everything a user might upload to the installation on their own, including plugins, image or other media uploads, and the WordPress theme files themselves.

-WordPress themes are not contained in singular files, but are instead bundled together within a folder of their own.
-This folder is placed within the themes subdirectory located in the wp-content folder on the server.
-Within this directory are several PHP template files which control the look and feel of the site's header, footer, and content areas independently.
-A stylesheet is included to give these pages a user-friendly design, and optional files can be included to extend a theme's functions or add JavaScript scripts to a theme itself.
+folder on the server.
+Within this directory are several PHP template files which control the look and feel of the site’s header, footer, and content areas independently.
+A stylesheet is included to give these pages a user-friendly design, and optional files can be included to extend a theme’s functions or add JavaScript scripts to a theme itself.

 Themes themselves are located within the following directory on the server, which can be accessed and modified using a simple FTP client: